edoyango/personal-webpage/src/worknotes/content.en/docs/manual-vectorization/faster-sumreduce.md

 ## Double precision, SSE instructions (Didn't end up being faster)

+I found this code from the same source above, and it was *claimed* to be faster.
+Unfortunately, that didn't happen for me, perhaps due to the newer CPU and compiler being used.
+However, it's included here for future reference anyway.

 This algorithm tricks the compiler to produce optimal code.
 I don't understand it, but will explain the specific functions used.